 - G1 had the virtual poster child for this trope: "Rumble!
 Activate pile drivers!"
 BOOM!
 BOOM!
 BOOM!
 BOOM!
 For a little punk, Rumble could do a lot of damage.

-- Sludge from the Dinobots could do a seismic stomp, too.
+- Sludge from the Dinobots can do a seismic stomp, too.

 - The Scotsman's wife from Samurai Jack can do this.

 - In Challenge Of The Go Bots this is Crasher's signature move.